3D Terrain Modeling for Professionals

 Landshape is designed to pick up any kind of terrain, and continue from there.

 Conversion is quick.
 Simply select any existing terrain geometry as input, and let Landshape create fresh new terrain right on top.
 It is easy to make your new terrain fit closely to the input.
-You may then discard your old terrain.
+You may then discard or backup your old terrain.

 The new terrain surface that Landshape creates is optimised for editing with Landshape tools.